X

 Regional Demand for GPU

 Regional disparities in the availability of AI GPUs are increasingly defining the structural dynamics of the global GPU rental market.
 Access to these resources is now shaped more by geopolitical positioning, concentration of hyperscalers, semiconductor supply chains, and export control frameworks than by pure market demand.
 Currently, North America holds the strongest position, representing over 40% of global AI GPU revenue.
-This dominance is attributed to direct access to NVIDIA’s supply ecosystem, extensive deployment of hyperscaler infrastructure, and proactive domestic datacenter expansion.
+This dominance is attributed to direct access to NVIDIA's ecosystem, extensive deployment of hyperscaler infrastructure, and proactive domestic datacenter expansion.

-Major players such as AWS, Microsoft Azure, Google Cloud, Meta, and Oracle have been reserving significant volumes of H100 and next-generation Blackwell accelerators years in advance.
+Major players such as AWS, Microsoft Azure, Google Cloud, Meta, and Oracle have been reserving significant volumes of H100 and next-generation Blackwell accelerators for years in advance.
 This strategy enables North America to maintain the lowest projected supply-demand imbalance globally, estimated at only about 16% for 2026.
 Such a relatively minor shortage provides North America with a substantial competitive edge in areas such as AI model development, inference scaling, and the commercialization of enterprise AI.

 GPU rental market